 associated ligamentous injury

 Diagnosis usually only requires a standard wrist x-ray series.
 In some complex cases, additional cross-sectional imaging (usually CT) is required to accurately assess the fracture.
 This is especially true when there is a multi-part fracture with joint involvement.

 Plain radiograph / CT

 Most distal radial fractures in adult patients are transverse metaphyseal fractures.
-They are often extra-articular, but some may extend into the joint and when they do, it is important to recognise.
-The degree of displacement (usually dorsal) is important because it will be a determining factor for treatment (whether to reduce or not before immobilisation).
+They are often extra-articular, but some may extend into the joint, and when they do, it is important to recognize.
+The degree of displacement (usually dorsal) is important because it will be a determining factor for treatment (whether to reduce or not before immobilization).